daisy-field/datasets/README.md

 | 16:50:38.078 | ICMP Flood DoS attack from Host-5 targeting Host-4                                                                                                       |

 Host-1, Host-7, and Host-8 were never targeted by any attack other than the port scans.

+## Licensing

+The datasets in this repository are licensed under the Creative commons Attribution International Version 4.0 [(CC BY 4.0)](https://github.com/daisy-field/datasets/blob/main/LICENSE.txt)